cceckman/nice-dice/README.md

-# dicer: probability distributions from dice notation
+# nice-dice: probability distributions from dice notation

-dicer is a library for computing probability distributions from [dice notation].
+nice-dice is a library for computing probability distributions from [dice notation].

 Specifically, it's designed to handle distributions from [Dungeons and Dragons][D&D], 5th edition.
 The expression language should support all rolls that one can make during play, though let [me] know if you find any gaps.

-If you're a player looking for how to write dicer expressions, you want the [Notation guide] section.
+If you're a player looking for how to write nice-dice expressions, you want the [Notation guide] section.
-If you're a programmer looking to use dicer in your sofware, skip down to the [programming interface] section.
+If you're a programmer looking to use nice-dice in your sofware, skip down to the [programming interface] section.

 # Notation guide

-dicer uses a [dice notation] that should be familiar to players of D&D. The quick version:
+nice-dice uses a [dice notation] that should be familiar to players of D&D. The quick version:

 | Expression type | Examples | Notes |
 | --- | --- | --- |